 At UFF, under the coordination of Professor Luiz Satoru Ochi, a group of researchers from the Computer Institute is dedicated to studying this phenomenon in Brazil and around the world, establishing partnerships with several Brazilian companies, such as Petrobras and IBGE (National Institute of Geography and Statistics), and with French universities, such as Université de Avignon and Université de Versailles-Saint Quentim.

 According to Luiz Satoru Ochi, “the concept of SC involves the use of technology to facilitate the planning and construction of smart services for cities.
 Its biggest benefit, therefore, is to bring the quality of life to people.”

 The meetings of the group of researchers, made up of professors from various Brazilian and French universities, as well as graduate students, also take place at UFF, at the Laboratório de Inteligência Computacional (Computational Intelligence Laboratory) of UFF’s Computer Institute (LabIC).

 Science must always be ahead of its time, predicting adversities and also proposing solutions.

-An example is a work done by Elias Lawrence, a master student in the Computer Department, led by Satoru Ochi.
+An example is work done by Elias Lawrence, a master’s student in the Computer Department, led by Satoru Ochi.
 The student researches drone routing to find routes for vehicles to meet their goals quickly, economically, and safely.
-Drones would be employed for inspection of hazardous areas, bridges, power grids, etc.
+Drones would be employed for the inspection of hazardous areas, bridges, power grids, etc.